Tom Hardy’s Valentine’s Day Bedtime Story, Upcoming Al Capone Movie

 — CBeebies Grown-Ups (@CBeebiesHQ) January 26, 2017

-Many Tom Hardy fans fondly recall New Year’s Eve 2016 when, not only were many people thrilled that the tumultuous year was finally drawing to a close, but they were also lulled to sleep by Tom Hardy reading a bedtime story on the UK children’s television program CBeebies Bedtime Stories.
+Many Tom Hardy fans fondly recall New Year’s Eve 2016 when not only were many people thrilled that the tumultuous year was finally drawing to a close, but they were also lulled to sleep by Tom Hardy reading a bedtime story on the U.K. children’s television program CBeebies Bedtime Stories.

-Now, much to the delight of the Revenant actors fans, Tom Hardy will return to read another popular bedtime story, The Cloudspotter by Tom McLaughlin, on Valentine’s Day.
+Now, much to the delight of the Revenant actor’s fans, Tom Hardy will return to read another popular bedtime story, The Cloudspotter by Tom McLaughlin, on Valentine’s Day.
 And the popular actor is even set to bring his beloved dog, Woody, onto the set with him.

-Tom Hardy, an alumnus of the Richmond Drama School, has joined the ranks of A-List Hollywood actors in a slow and steady way.
+Tom Hardy, an alumnus of the Richmond Drama School, has joined the ranks of A-list Hollywood actors in a slow and steady way.
 Hardy made his debut as Private John Janovec in Band of Brothers, an HBO-BBC television series.
 Later, Tom Hardy had the opportunity to work in mainstream Hollywood films when he was featured as one of the members of the Special Patrol Group in Ridley Scott’s Black Hawk Down.
 Even though he played a supporting role in Black Hawk Down, Hardy got the opportunity to work with established actors like Ewan McGregor, Tom Sizemore, Jason Isaacs, Eric Bana, and William Fichtner.

 Tom Hardy – "Black Hawk Down" interview #movies #news pic.twitter.com/CZPXiVlDlH